 - Any passenger over 200 pounds, up to 250 pounds may be subject to a $250 to $500 per person weight overage surcharge fee, depending on aircraft required to accommodate overage in weight..

 - Any passenger over 250 pounds may be subject to a $500 to $750 per person weight overage surcharge fee, depending on aircraft required to accommodate overage in weight.

 **If you are over 200 pounds dressed, with all of your gear in your backpack, we need to know as soon as possible so we can plan our aircraft schedules accordingly.

 It’s important to note that our overall weight together as a group is cumulative.
 In some cases, lighter-weight passengers, with less gear may provide a little wiggle room for the extra weight of another passenger.
 Therefore, we’ll take the total weight figures of all passengers and determine if we are within our required weight thresholds as they apply to each aircraft.

 We do not like to charge these fees, but in some cases we have no choice.
 We will do everything we can to avoid these fees.
-Whenever possible, KBA will work to accommodate weight overages, but there may be circumstances where you are required to pair down your gear, or leave gear behind.
-We will do everything we can to minimize weight as a group.
+Whenever possible, KBA will work to accommodate weight overages, but there may be circumstances where you are required to pair down your gear, or leave gear behind in order to be within our aircraft weight limits.
+We will do everything within reason to minimize weight as a group.